moonbuck/plugin-favicons/README.md

 # plugin-favicons
 A plugin for [Micro.blog](https://micro.blog "Micro.blog") that injects favicon meta into the page `<head>`.
 I used [https://realfavicongenerator.net](https://realfavicongenerator.net) to generate my favicons so this plugin basically gets the generated favicon package into your Hugo theme the best it can.

+Update: I stumbled upon [https://favicomatic.com](https://favicomatic.com), which generates a bunch more sizes.
+So I added support for them.
+I also added support for an SVG favicon.

 There is only one partial.
 It lives at `layouts/partials/favicons.html` and looks like this: